 With the 2022 palette, inhabitants of the home are encouraged to step into the unknown and move forward.
 Let’s let go of what no longer serves, lighten the load, and dare to dream of what could be.

 In keeping with the spirit of progress, SHERWIN-WILLIAMS wants to remind us that “nothing is permanent; all is everchanging.”
 With four separate color palettes, we are urged to embrace novelty and evolution through a creative process that is specific to our lens of the world.
 EVERGREEN FOG is the Sherwin-Williams choice for color of the year.
 As part of the Method palette, this shade is imbued with strong gray undertones and a timeless feel.
-Although technically green, this color is neutral enough that you can paint it on your living room walls, embracing a top trend while still playing it safe.
+Although technically green, this color is neutral enough that you can have professional Painters in Fayetteville NC paint it on your living room walls, embracing a top trend while still playing it safe.